sweattep/anonymous_quotes/README.md

 >Look, before God I'm the same as you; I too am fashioned from clay.

 >Complete your outdoor work, and prepare your field; after that, you can build your house.

+>To cherish knowledge is to know wisdom.
+Wisdom is given by the Creator to be used for the good of the people.

+>Love must be unconditional.
+When people are weak they need love the most.

+>Have respect for all that is.
+All of creation should be treated with respect.
+You must give respect if you wish to be respected.

+>To face a foe with integrity.
+To do what's right even when the consequences are unpleasant.

+>You are equal to others, but you are not better.

+>Speak the truth.
+Do not deceive yourself or others.